 Morant was named the OVC Player of the Year, first-team All-OVC, a consensus first-team All-American, the Bob Cousy Award winner and led the nation in assists.
 He became the first player in NCAA history to average a double-double of at least 20 points and 10 assists in a single season.

 Morant was the second overall pick by the Memphis Grizzlies in the 2019 NBA Draft.
 He was selected after former AAU teammate and Duke sensation Zion Williamson.

 The explosive point guard brought the spark with him to the pros.
 Before the COVID-19 pandemic stalled the season, Morant averaged 17.6 points, 3.5 rebounds, and 6.9 assists.
-He led a surprising Grizzlies team into the playoff picture and positioned himself to take home the NBA Rookie of the Year Award.
+He led a surprising Grizzlies team into the playoff picture and positioned himself to take home the NBA Rookie of the Year Award, which he handily won.
 His fiery game is a combination of Russell Westbrook‘s athleticism and Kyrie Irving’s finesse.

 Morant has only gotten better each year in the league, and now he’s a full-fledged hoops superstar.
 He averaged 19.1 points and 7.4 assists per game last year and took it up a notch during the 2021-22 season, during which he’s averaged 6.7 assists and 27.4 points per game.